 Keep in mind that the OAT is a timed test.
 Various sections are long and difficult to complete during the limited time available.
-Each question is worth the same amount, so finish the questions you know first, then return to the more difficult material.
+Each question is worth the same amount, so finish the questions you know first, then return to the more difficult material later.

-Sitting for the test during the summer a year before entering optometry school is encouraged because this could accelerate the processing of the application.
-For many students, this will be the summer between their junior and senior years of undergraduate education.
+Sitting for the test a year before entering optometry school is encouraged to accelerate the processing of the application.
+For many students, this will be the summer between their Junior and Senior years of undergraduate education.
 This also allows enough time to retake the test if needed.
 For students taking the OAT more than once, SCO uses the set of scores with the highest academic average, so there are no penalties for retaking.

 Students may take the exam multiple times; however, the scores reported to SCO must be no more than two years old from the date the applicant submits the SCO supplemental application.
 Registration information for the OAT can be found at the ADA OAT site.

 An applicant's undergraduate academic performance is evaluated very closely during the admissions process.
-The grade point average (GPA) for the 2019 entering class was 3.61.
+The grade point average (GPA) for the 2020 entering class was 3.65.
 If your GPA is below the 3.0 range, we recommend that you work on improving it.
-We also encourage applicants to include multiple terms with a course load of 15-18 academic credits.
+We also encourage applicants to pursue multiple terms with a course load of 15-18 academic credits.

-A student's recent course work is stressed more so than what was completed during Freshman year.
+A student's recent course work is more significant than course work completed during Freshman year.
 That is to say, we are more concerned about your current capabilities rather than what you did three or four years ago.

 The specific course work completed is also an important factor.
-Strong results in upper level biology course work is a plus during the admissions process.
-If a student does not have a biology major, we recommend completing additional courses in biology above the minimum prerequisites, such as:
+Strong results in upper level Biology is a plus during the admissions process.
+If a student does not have a Biology major, we recommend completing additional courses in Biology above and beyond the minimum prerequisites, such as: